Ratings & reviews have a profound impact on customer’s shopping behavior and brand loyalty. We selected 3 eye-catching insights that research in...

 The number of customers who are sensitive to voucher promotions is large, which increases the chance of more reviews.

 Example: Ask customers for a review on recently purchased items and offer a 15€ coupon.
-Send a clear and simple Call to Action and be transparent about terms and conditions of the campaign.
+Send a clear and simple Call to Action and be transparent about the terms and conditions of the campaign.

 You can best send samples of your products when launching a new product or when you sell seasonal products that must be sold as quickly as possible.
-You can also send samples to a targeted product group that has low quantity of reviews, low review ratings, or both.
-SiteLucent can help you targeting a specific set of products.
+You can also send samples to a targeted product group that has a low quantity of reviews, low review ratings, or both.
+SiteLucent can help you target a specific set of products.

 Quantity or Quality?

 According to a BrightLocal survey, consumers read an average of 10 reviews (70% read 4 or more reviews, with 20% looking at more than 11).
 While consumers may expect a high number of reviews before feeling able to trust a business or product, it’s unlikely many consumers have the time to read hundreds of peers’ experiences before making a decision.

 Besides quantity, customers care about the recency of your reviews and your overall star rating.

 According to PowerReviews partnered with Northwestern University’s Spiegel Digital and Database Research Center, purchase probability peaks when a product’s average star rating is between 4.2 and 4.5 because a perfect 5-star rating is perceived by consumers as too good to be true.